zhongjingyu1/NDLP/README.md

 (a) Summarize the proposed LT-PML task. (b) Describes the first key challenge of the LT-PML task: noisy labels and long-tailed distributions hinder each other. (c) Describes the second key challenge: label co-occurrence.
 <img src='./assets/figure2.png' width=400>

+## :scroll: Abstract
+Long-tailed multi-label classification (LT-MLC) assumes that all samples are noise-free.
+The presence of label noise makes the prior class distribution unreliable.
+To address this problem, we introduce a new task, long-tailed partial multi-label learning (LT-PML), to consider noisy learning environments.
+LT-PML aims to generalize a classifier from long-tailed training samples, where each sample is associated with a set of candidate labels and only some of the labels are accurate.
+Not surprisingly, we find that the performance of most MLC and LT-MLC methods degrades significantly in the face of this task.
+Therefore, we propose a Noise correction and Distribution fine-tuning framework for LT-PML (NDLP).
+First, we estimate the confidence level of each label as the ground truth to mitigate the noisy label interference, and further use it to match the class distribution.
+In addition, we propose a noise correction method that uses prediction probabilities to re-weight classes to mitigate the negative contribution of the noisy labels to the positive samples.
+Finally, we develop a distributional fine-tuning to correct the estimation error due to label co-occurrence.
+The results indicate that NDLP significantly outperforms existing methods on LT-PML datasets with noise.

 ## :closed_book: Requirements
 * [Pytorch](https://pytorch.org/)
 * [Sklearn](https://scikit-learn.org/stable/)